jennycita/taskroute-ai/README.md

 Describe what you want to accomplish, and the app recommends:

 - the best AI platform or sequence of tools
-- the best model or model tier
+- the specific model or model tier to select
 - the right effort or reasoning level
 - the best workspace for the task
 - whether to stay with your current tool, switch, or add another tool